 This practicum gives students the opportunity to integrate clinical knowledge with the role, responsibilities, and activities of the nurse educator, be it in academia, staff development, or patient education.
 For students wishing to teach in a specialty area, they are expected to log 120 hours of practice time in that area.
-Concurrent or course prerequisites: NSG 603, 605, and 607.
+Prerequisites or Concurrent: NSG 603, 605, and 607.